IntuitionLabs

 While GMP principles are fundamentally similar worldwide, the regulatory frameworks and terminologies can differ between regions.
 Major regulatory bodies like the U.S. FDA, the European Medicines Agency (EMA), and the WHO provide the backbone of GMP standards globally, and there are a few key differences to note:

 • Other Regulatory Frameworks and Harmonization: Many other countries have their own GMP guidelines but most align with the above frameworks.
 For instance, Canada, Japan, Australia, India, China, and others have GMP standards that closely follow either U.S., EU, or WHO GMP (or a blend).
 To reduce duplication and promote consistency, international harmonization efforts are significant in the GMP arena.
-The Pharmaceutical Inspection Co-operation Scheme (PIC/S), founded in 1970, is a cooperative arrangement between dozens of regulatory authorities worldwide to mutually recognize GMP inspections and align GMP standards.
-PIC/S publishes a GMP Guide that is very close to the EU GMP guide, and membership in PIC/S signifies that a country’s inspectors and GMP rules meet a high standard.
-Similarly, the International Council for Harmonisation (ICH) has developed guidelines that complement GMP – for example, ICH Q7 is a globally accepted GMP guide for Active Pharmaceutical Ingredients, and ICH Q10 describes best practices for Pharmaceutical Quality Systems (which help operationalize GMP principles within companies).
-ICH’s recent Q13 guideline on Continuous Manufacturing (finalized in 2022) provides a harmonized approach for regulatory acceptance of advanced manufacturing technology across regions.
-Overall, through PIC/S and ICH and various mutual recognition agreements, the global trend has been toward convergence of GMP standards so that a drug made under GMP in one major market can be recognized as such in another cfpie.com.
-However, manufacturers must still be mindful of regional differences (for example, specifics in documentation, expectations for certain tests, or local statutory provisions) and ensure compliance with the GMP requirements of each market they serve pharmasource.global.
+The Pharmaceutical Inspection Co-operation Scheme (PIC/S), founded in 1970, is a cooperative arrangement that has now grown to 57 Participating Authorities as of January 2026 (with Jordan's JFDA as the newest member) to mutually recognize GMP inspections and align GMP standards [26].
+PIC/S publishes a GMP Guide that aligns with the EU GMP guide, and membership signifies that a country's inspectors and GMP rules meet a high standard.
+Similarly, the International Council for Harmonisation (ICH) has developed guidelines that complement GMP – for example, ICH Q7 is a globally accepted GMP guide for Active Pharmaceutical Ingredients, ICH Q10 describes best practices for Pharmaceutical Quality Systems, ICH Q12 addresses lifecycle management, ICH Q13 (finalized 2022) provides harmonized guidance on continuous manufacturing, and the newly adopted ICH Q14 covers analytical procedure development with science- and risk-based approaches [27].
+These guidelines complement ICH Q8 through Q12, creating a comprehensive quality framework.
+Overall, through PIC/S, ICH, and various mutual recognition agreements, the global trend continues toward convergence of GMP standards so that a drug made under GMP in one major market can be recognized as such in another.
+However, manufacturers must still be mindful of regional differences (for example, specifics in documentation, expectations for certain tests, or local statutory provisions) and ensure compliance with the GMP requirements of each market they serve.

 Implementation and Operationalization of GMP in Pharmaceutical Manufacturing